DangTyler/maze-algorithm-visualizer/README.md

 http://localhost:5500

 # How do you know it's working?
-Inspect element on the browser and check the console if you see messages saying "Received: blablabla."
+Inspect element on the browser and check the console if you see messages receiving data.

 Make sure both the frontend and the backend are running by following the above steps.
 You may need to open two terminals to do this.